-- d.
-If you are a high school senior with college coursework completed through College Credit Plus, your GPA will be calculated using program specific coursework (high school GPA excluded). - e.
-If applicable, a Certificate of High School Equivalency (GED) should be sent to the Rhodes State College Office of Admissions, 4240 Campus Drive, Lima, Ohio 45804.
-In the case of a GED report with no accompanying GPA, the student will be required to take college level coursework to establish a GPA. - f.
-Certain courses required as part of the RAD curriculum must have been completed within the past five years.
+- If applicable, a Certificate of High School Equivalency (GED) should be sent to the Rhodes State College Office of Admissions, 4240 Campus Drive, Lima, Ohio 45804.
+In the case of a GED report with no accompanying GPA, the student will be required to take college level coursework to establish a GPA. - Certain courses required as part of the RAD curriculum must have been completed within the past five years.
 This requirement can be waived by the program coordinator with submission of proof of employment in a health care field.
 Examples include Medical Terminology and Anatomy & Physiology.